SimLukos/cars_with_values_list/README.md

 # Cars and Values

-This little project created with React and Redux.
+This little project is created with React and Redux.

 ### `npm start`